X

 Stage Two: Evaluating the Options & Choosing the Perfect Trailer

 We only recommend purchasing a National Name Brand enclosed trailer.
 National Name Brand Trailers have dealers in most (if not all) U.S. states to take care of your sales and warranty service needs regardless where your travels take you and the trailer.
 These brands have factories throughout the U.S. that are staffed with expert welders, engineers, and other craftsmen who know how to build the best trailers because they use trailers.
-They choose the highest quality parts including LED lights, American-made axles, one-piece wiring harnesses, tube main frame construction, to name a few of the superior features included standard with a great quality brand.
+They choose the highest quality parts including LED lights, American-made axles, Two-piece wiring harnesses, tube main frame construction, to name a few of the superior features included standard with a great quality brand.
 Many National Name Brands on the market are owned by larger corporations who have prioritized building the safest and most durable trailers possible; Norco Trailers proudly carries Universal Trailer Corporation’s Featherlite Trailers—all-aluminum trailers considered to be the Rolls Royce of the trailer industry—as well as Haulmark and Wells Cargo Trailers steel framed enclosed trailers.
 Our Norco and Escondido stores also carry a huge inventory of Pace American and Look Trailers enclosed trailers.

 Just like with everything else in life, when it comes to purchasing a trailer you get what you pay for, which is why we only recommend purchasing a National Name Brand trailer; you may pay a little more initially but what you invest now saves you both time and money over the trailer’s much longer lifespan than it's cheaper competition.